techstartucalgary/lifeline/client/README.md

-# Contributing to Lifeline
+# Contributing to the frontend

 :+1::tada: Thanks for taking the time to contribute! :+1::tada:

 The following is a set of guidelines/instructions for contributing to Lifeline.

-## Frontend Development

 ### Running :airplane:
 To run the frontend locally, use the following commands: